gravitational/teleport/rfd/0144-client-tools-updates.md

 required version for the Teleport cluster.

 Enrollment in automatic updates for client tools will be controlled at the cluster level.
-By default all clusters will be opted into automatic updates for client tools.
-Cluster administrators using MDM software like JamF will be able opt-out manually manage updates.
+By default all Cloud clusters will be opted into automatic updates for client tools.
+Cluster administrators using MDM software like Jamf will be able opt-out manually manage updates.

+Self-hosted clusters will be be opted out, but have the option to use the same automatic update mechanism.

 Inspiration drawn from https://go.dev/doc/toolchain.